microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/calico/_index.md

 ![Showing pods deployment](./05.png)

-## Deploy a customized Azure policy to verify if calicocloud/calico enterprise components enabled in your Azure Arc Kubernetes cluster.
+## Deploy a customized Azure policy to verify if calicocloud/calico enterprise components are enabled in your Azure Arc-enabled Kubernetes cluster.

 * In the Search bar, look for *Policy* and click on *Definitions* which will show you all of the available Azure policies.